iq-coryp/documentation-testing/pages/guides/dropship-onboarding-guide.md

 ### 2.2 Get All Field Definitions

-A field definition contains all metadata about a product's attribute, such as name, units, and how it should be diplayed.
+A field definition contains all metadata about a product's attribute, such as name, units, and how it should be displayed.

 A field is an instance of a field definition.
 Each product field has a definition and a value.
 Field definitions are agnostic of industry and are considered global attributes.